Kenya central bank trims 2023 GDP growth forecast to 5.8% | Headlines

 - Kenya

-Kenya Central Bank Governor Patrick Njoroge said on Thursday that he expected the country's economy to expand by 5.8% in 2023, less than an earlier forecast for 6.1%, because of lower growth in the agricultural sector.
-Like other countries in the region, Kenya is emerging from the worst drought in four decades that has hit agriculture hard.
-The country has also seen a jump in the prices of basic commodities and is suffering from the effects of a weaker currency and heavy public debt load.
+Kenya's economy is expected to expand by 5.8% in 2023, a slower pace than the previously forecast 6.1% because of lower growth in the agricultural sector, Central Bank Governor Patrick Njoroge said on Thursday.
+Kenya, like others in the region, is emerging from the worst drought in four decades.
+It has also seen a jump in the prices of basic commodities and is suffering from the effects of a weaker currency and heavy public debt load.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)